alexarmbr/matmul-playground/README.md

 # matmul-playground

-## TODO
-1. Write warp tiled matmul kernel that performs with comparable accuracy to CUBLAS following th
-- finish understanding how threads tile within a warp
-- what is the BkIDX variable?
+attempt to write a gemm kernel that performs on par with cublas hgemm